Acorn Bank to Temple Sowerby walk

 Acorn Bank car park, grid ref: NY617282

 Leave Acorn Bank car park and take the woodland footpath to the right downhill until you come to a wooden step style with a dog gate.
-Cross the stile into the field - it can be very boggy here in wet conditions.
+Cross the stile into the field.

 Acorn Bank House